kateburovova/dehumanization/README.md

 A more linguistically-grounded approach is to detect the lexical, syntactic, or lexico-syntactic change, signaling new meanings based on combinatorial profile evolution.
 Another approach is to follow semantic change through the evolution of the cluster of similar words.
 The more novel approaches for extracting psychosocial indicators of moral disengagement are transformer-based.

+### Step 1 - Compiling the list
+1) Collecting the catalogue of TG channels
+2) Exploring existing segmentation
+3) If possible, collect core channels and mentions and try to perform network analysis

+### Step 2 - Loading channel with comments